actuallylost/dp-projects/erg5/README.md

 - Array with one element as input and the key element being present in the array, which expect the output to be `0`.
 - Sorted array with five elements and the key element being present in the array, which expects the output to be `2`.
 - Sorted array with five elements and the key element not being present in the array, which expects the output to be `-1`.
-- Unsorted array with five elements and the key element being present in the array, which expects the output to be `2`.

 ## Grades